-- 8. When the application prompts you to log off, tap Log off now. - 9.
-Once you see the lock screen, swipe it down to reveal the user accounts. - 10.
+- 8. When the application prompts you to log off, click Log off now. - 9.
+Once you see the lock screen, drag it down with your mouse to reveal the user accounts. - 10.
 Log to your user account.

 The new language is now selected and you are able to switch from one input language to another.